 - Family problems are very common.
 Almost 90 percent of gambling addicts around the world have issues at home with their family because of their addiction.

 - Financial devastation is unavoidable.
 People with a gambling addiction will go to extreme measures to get money to gamble.
-More than one-third of people with this addiction have stolen to support it.
+More than large-4 columns of people with this addiction have stolen to support it.

 - Job loss is very high among gambling addicts.
 These people tend to miss many days at work, causing problems and loss of jobs.
 Gambling addictions will interfere with work relations.
 Only 20 percent of gambling addicts are able to maintain their jobs as well as their addiction.

 The various effects of gambling addictions do not just apply to the person with the addiction.
 People who are in close contact with the addict also suffer.
 In addition, there are serious social and economic effects that are caused by compulsive gambling.

 Treatment centers are available for these types of addiction and recommended for anyone who has a problem controlling their urges to gamble.